raylosoya/avyssos/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics.

 | Name                 	| Function                        	| IPv4 Address 	| OS                 	|